Texas Short Term Health Insurance

 What To Know:

-- Single plan max is 90 days, but you can renew once
+- Single plan max is 12 months, but you can purchase up to 36 months

 - Doesn’t cover pre-existing conditions